Grant Herbert Logo

 Intention is going from being scattered (just having everything come across your desk, day, or year and not really going beyond knowing what's happening at the moment) to being planned.

-I work with many people who tell me: "Well, Grant, I'm not an organised person.”
+I work with many people who tell me: "Well, Grant, I'm not an organised person."
 I want you to know that we are not just talking about organisation alone; we are talking about a mindset shift first.

-I bet most people already have a plan for what they are going to do during the week.
-In this shift, I want us to go beyond that: I want to help you to become more planned and intentional in your life.
+I understand why some people don't have a plan.
 I understand why some people who used to plan and have a plan have let their plans go.
+I've been there, too, because life happened.

-Last week, we talked about your emotional intelligence.
-Part of that is the competency of personal agility.
+So, to go from being "scattered" to "planned" is to realise that having plans changed is okay.
+Part of emotional intelligence is the competency of personal agility.
 There's also resilience, which is having the skills you need so that if things change, you can just change with them.

 Therefore, the shift in mindset is the first thing you want to do in this crucial shift of intention.